 Choosing the best manual espresso machine can be a bit overwhelming, so let’s quickly review our top picks.
 Our favorite model is the La Pavoni PPG-16 Professional 16-Cup Espresso Machine, and the runner-up is the La Pavoni Europiccola 8-Cup Lever Espresso Machine.
 If you’re looking to save money, you may prefer the Staresso Portable Espresso Machine, which offers great value.

 We hope that after reading these reviews and buying tips, you’ll be able to figure out which manual espresso machine is best for you.
-Happy shopping!
+Happy shopping and brewing!

 Header image credit: Firma V, Shutterstock